HGVSnomenclature/hgvs-nomenclature/docs/software.md

     - API (e.g., REST): Software that exposes an internet-visible programming interface that is language-independent
     - Web UI: Software used with a browser window and generally intended for broader audiences

-- **License**: Only open-source software with licenses approved by the [Open Source Initiative](https://opensource.org) will be listed.
+- **License**: Only open access web services and open-source software with licenses approved by the [Open Source Initiative](https://opensource.org) will be listed.
 In addition, [well-recognized licenses](https://opensource.org/licenses/?categories=popular-strong-community) will be preferred.